gek169/Simple_ISA/README.md

 and a C++ proof-of-concept of a compiletime instruction set simulator, which inspired this project.

+# What does the Assembly language look like?

-The assembly language, a simple function which prints a byte's value as two hex-digits:
+a simple function which prints a byte's value as two hex-digits:

 ![assembler screenshot](Assembler_Language_Screenshot.png)